museomix/museomix.org/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V4.0.5 =
+The Brazilian Portuguese language file is updated.
+We added filter 'cptch_forms_list' in the plugin settings page.

 = V4.0.4 =
 The Farsi language file is updated.
 We updated all functionality for wordpress 4.0.